ominous66/BAYESIAN-ANALYSIS-OF-EDUCATION-PERCEPTION/README.md

 - **Programming:** R (bqror package), Python, data wrangling and visualization.
 - **Data Analysis:** Pandas, NumPy, statistical inference, and result interpretation.

-## References

-- Ojha, M., & Rahman, M. A. (2021). *Do online courses provide an equal educational value compared to in-person classroom teaching?
-Evidence from U.S. survey data using quantile regression*.
-Education Policy Analysis Archives.

-## Acknowledgments

-Project completed as part of ECO545 under the guidance of **Prof. Arshad Rahman** at the Indian Institute of Technology Kanpur.